rberlind/order-a-pizza/README.md

 ## Variables
 Here are some of the key variables:
-* *pizza_attributes* is a list of lists of words from the names of Dominos specialty pizzas as they appear on their website after selecting a style like "Deluxe", a size ("Small", "Medium", or "Large"), and a crust ("Hand Tossed", "Thin", or "Handmade").
+* *pizza_attributes* is a list of lists of words from the names of Dominos specialty pizzas as they appear on their website after selecting a style like "Deluxe", a size ("Small", "Medium", or "Large"), and a crust ("Hand Tossed", "Thin", or "Brooklyn").
 So, you could set this to something like:
 ```
 [
  ["Small", "Hand Tossed", "MeatZZa" ],